www.positive-palmistry.com

 Water: A hand type comprising of a rectangular palm and long fingers.

-Flabby hand: The hand is characterized by a lack of muscular strength -offers no resistance to pressure, under-developed thyroid glands.
+Flabby hand: The hand is characterized by a lack of muscular strength -offers no resistance to pressure, and under-developed thyroid glands.
 It suggests an individual who has comforts and luxury but no willpower or self-discipline.

 Elastic hand: More muscle power and less fat.
-These individuals tend to be reliable and have a positive personality; they are full of life and vitality, trust worthy and friendly and take on responsibility.
+These individuals tend to be reliable and have a positive personality; they are full of life and vitality, trustworthy and friendly and take on responsibility.

 Lines of the hand